-From Yorkville to Parkdale, Top Stylist Christiano Tobar shares the biggest hair trends in Toronto right now.
+From Yorkville to Parkdale, here are some of the biggest hair trends in Toronto right now.

 Using a curling iron, create some ringlets in a checker pattern.
 Once hair has cooled, break the curls gently with your fingers, then tip your head forward and massage the scalp to give lift at the roots.
 With your head still down, spray a second time with the Bedroom.Hair.
 Lift your head up and use your fingers to stretch out the hair from mid-shaft to ends.
 Finally, set the style with a third spritz of Bedroom.Hair.
 If you need more hold, you can add hairspray like Vicious Strong Hold by R+Co.
 It smells amazing!

 The west end of Toronto is shag central.
-I live near Trinity Bellwoods Park and I see about five women a day walking by me with this look!
+We sww about five women a day walking by with this look!
 The 90s and 2000s were all about the sleek flat iron, but in Toronto right now the biggest hair trend all about movement.
-The kind of shag I’m taking about is in between the 70s and 80s.
+The kind of shag we’re taking about is in between the 70s and 80s.
 It’s a layered curly look.
 Pretty much anyone can wear this and it’s extremely versatile.
 You can flat iron to highlight the layers, diffuse to bring the curls to life, wear it with bangs, or without.

 Less is more with this look.
-To style the shag I like to start by applying Oribe’s Imperméable Anti-Humidity Spray then air drying with a diffuser.
+To style the shag start by applying Oribe’s Imperméable Anti-Humidity Spray then air drying with a diffuser.
 You can then define some of the layers using a curling iron.

 The effortless braid!
 This is the kind of long, sleek look that Sade wore all through the 80s.
 Wear it down, or twisted into a bun.